RobotArena $\infty$: Scalable Robot Benchmarking via Real-to-Sim Translation: Translating Videos to Simulation for Policy Evaluation

-Given a robot demonstration video annotated with per-frame joint angles, we render the Gaussian robot model and optimize the camera's 3D translation and orientation to minimize a composite alignment loss with three terms: (i) an RGB loss penalizing pixel-level appearance differences, (ii) a flow loss enforcing consistency between rendered motion fields and optical flow from the video~\cite{cotracker3}, and (iii) a feature loss aligning DINOv2 embeddings between rendered and observed frames, following differentiable rendering practices~\citep{dreamscene4d} (Figure~\ref{fig:calib} Step 2).
-When calibration metadata is available (e.g., from DROID~\citep{droid}), it is used for initialization; otherwise, we perform a coarse grid search to provide a robust starting point, as in BridgeV2~\citep{bridge} and RoboMind~\citep{robomind}.
-More details can be found in Appendix \ref{sec:camera_robot_pose}.
+Given a robot demonstration video annotated with per-frame joint angles, we then render the Gaussian robot model and optimize the camera's 3D translation and orientation to minimize a composite alignment loss with three terms: (i) an RGB loss penalizing pixel-level appearance differences, (ii) a flow loss enforcing consistency between rendered motion fields and optical flow from the video~\cite{cotracker3}, and (iii) a feature loss aligning DINOv2 embeddings between rendered and observed frames, shown in Figure~\ref{fig:calib} Step 2.
+When calibration metadata is available (e.g., from DROID~\citep{droid}), it is used for initialization; otherwise, we perform a coarse grid search to provide a robust starting point, as in BridgeV2~\citep{walke2023bridgedata} and RoboMind~\citep{robomind}.
+More details on robot-camera calibration can be found in Appendix \ref{sec:camera_robot_pose}.